Nachichuri/dotfiles/README.md

 # dotfiles
 A place to store dotflies

-For now only i3 config files.
+For now only storing i3 config files, more to come soon.